-So she started the #saggyboobsmatter
+So she started the #saggyboobsmatter movement.

-If you would like to know more about Chidera Eggerue or need further information about the #saggyboobsmatter movement please check out her Instagram and blog links below.
+If you would like to know more about Chidera Eggerue or need further information about the #saggyboobsmatter movement, please check out her Instagram and blog links below.